-This healthy banana bread recipe is loaded with pecans and cinnamon, and ready in minutes!
-Topped with a grain-free streusel on top, it’s moist on the inside, and tender on the outside!
+This banana bread recipe is loaded with pecans and cinnamon, and ready in minutes!
+Topped with crunchy cinnamon sugar, it makes the best dessert or afternoon treat.

 Banana bread is popular for good reason- It’s the perfect use of overripe bananas, easy to make, and can be enjoyed at any time of the day.
 This pecan banana bread is a delicious twist on the classic.
-Instead of walnuts, pecans are added to the batter.
-There is also the most glorious cinnamon crunch on top, using a combination of cinnamon and sugar.
+Instead of walnuts, I add pecans to the batter.
+Because I also don’t do thinks in halves, I like to take it up a notch by sprinkling some amazing cinnamon and sugar on top.

 How to make banana pecan bread

 Step 1- make the batter.
 In a large bowl, combine the bananas, sugar, and oil until smooth and glossy.
 Add in the remaining ingredients and mix until just combined.

 Step 2- Prep.
 Pour the batter into a lined pan and sprinkle with cinnamon sugar and more pecans.

 Step 3- Bake.
 Bake the banana pecan bread for 35-40 minutes, or until a toothpick comes out clean from the center.

 Step 4- Cool then slice.
 Let the banana bread cool completely before slicing.